 2. Figuring out where to live in Houston is simple.

 Like New Orleans, Houston is home to many inner waterways, which is why many refer to this town as the Bayou City.
-These waterways provide natural barriers that carve out some Houston’s most desirable neighborhoods and suburbs.
+These bayous provide natural barriers that carve out some Houston’s most desirable neighborhoods and suburbs.